Bipartite polygon models: entanglement classes and their nonlocal behaviour: Entanglement classes in bipartite polygons

 \section{Entanglement classes in bipartite polygons}

-As already mentioned, the bipartite composition for any GPT system should lie in between minimal and maximal tensor product compositions.
-For polygon systems any such composition must contain all the product states and product effects.
-The sets of extreme such states and ray extremal effects are given by
+As already mentioned, the bipartite composition for any GPT system should lie in between the minimal and the maximal tensor product compositions.
+For polygon systems, any such composition must contain all the product states and product effects.
+The sets of such extremal states and ray extremal effects are given by

+where $\omega^A_i,\omega^B_j$ are defined in Eq.(\ref{state}) and $e^A_i,e^B_j$ are defined in Eq.(\ref{effect}).
 Instead of representing a bipartite state/effect as a vector in $\mathbb{R}^9$, it is sometimes convenient to represent it as a $3\times 3$ matrix, {\it i.e.} $\omega_i\otimes\omega_j\equiv\omega_i\otimes\omega_j^{\mathrm{T}}$.
 Apart from the aforesaid product or factorized states, a bipartite composition may also allow states that are not factorized, and such states are called entangled.
 For $n$-gon one such entangled state is identified in \cite{Janotta11}:

 As pointed out in \cite{Janotta11}, the state $\Phi_J$ can be considered as a natural analogue of quantum mechanical maximally entangled state.
 Here, we use the sub-index following the initial of the first author of Ref.\cite{Janotta11}.
 Note that any such entangled state must yield consistent probability on any product effect.